Rahix/tbot/doc/getting-started.rst

 **Machines** (:class:`~tbot.machine.Machine`).
 Every host TBot interacts with is called a machine.
 That includes the labhost, which we use here, a buildhost where your code might be compiled, the board you are testing, or any other host you want TBot to connect to.
-There are different kinds of machine.
+There are different kinds of machines.
 Our labhost is special, because it is the base from where connections to other host are made.
-This allows TBot to only need one connection to one host for doing its task.

 Machines should always be used inside a ``with`` statement to ensure proper cleanup in any case.
 This is especially important with boardmachines, because if this is not done, the board might not be turned off after the tests.

-So, the line you see here requests a new labhost object from TBot so we can interact with it.
+The line you see here requests a new labhost object from TBot so we can interact with it.
 As you will see later, this is not quite the way you would do this normally, but for this simple example it is good enough.